johnsnook/yii2-parsel/README.md

 Negation: '-'.
 The user query "smart pretty -judgmental" parses to "smart AND pretty AND NOT judgmental"

 Sub-query : '()', Allows grouping of terms .
-The user query "-crazy (smart AND pretty)" parses to "NOT crazy AND (smart and pretty)".
+The user query "-crazy (smart AND pretty)" parses to "NOT crazy AND (smart AND pretty)".

 Wildcard: '*', fuzzy matches.  "butt\*" matches butt, buttery, buttered etc.